sevenwestmedia-labs/dockerfiles/akamai-staging/README.md

 You can run commands within the image, and all requests to WANEWS properties will be redirected to Akamai's staging network.

-The staging hostnames are injeted into `/etc/hosts` at start, so don't override the docker entrypoint.
+The staging hostnames are injeted into `/etc/hosts` at startup, so if you override the docker entrypoint, you'll need to call `/opt/swm/akamai-staging/update-hosts.sh`.

 ## Run commands directly